Riib11/Impe/README.md

 ## To Do

-- capturing scope (by value/reference) when defining functions
 - pointers (perhaps define whole new language for this)
-- show instances for grammar (or use Pretty clas?)
 - better type and execution errors e.g. line numbers and better messages (redue the amount of abstraction for errors and stuff i.e. give message in place for each error)